Datavisualiatie-UGent/project-dv25-1/src/pages/gym_habits.md

 heart_rate_box_plots
 ```

+All plots don't overlap much, which shows the huge dynamic range that our heart is capable of.

 ## Maximizing Your Burn 🔥: Which Workouts Deliver and For How Long?

 A common goal for many is maximizing calorie expenditure.
 But how do different workout types stack up, and how does duration play a role?